MMcM/parallel-ascii-kbd/README.md

 ## Micro Switch SD-16534 ##

+* Board: 91SD30-3
+* Encoder: 8048

-This PCB is used at least on 91SD30-3, which seems to be part of a Honeywell BKBD terminal.
+This keyboard seems to be part of a Honeywell BKBD terminal.

 Connection to the keyboard is through a DB-25 (with a special cable not all of whose signals are connected, though there would be no harm if they were).